 Lovere is a beautiful town on the western coast of Lake Iseo.
-In fact, a 17th century English writer, Lady Mary Wortley Montagu, called it “the most romantic place [she had] ever seen”.
+In fact, a 17th-century English writer, Lady Mary Wortley Montagu, called it “the most romantic place [she had] ever seen”.
 I’m not surprised!
 With its cobbled streets and pretty little shopfronts, it’s not to be missed.

-See the astronomical clock of Clusone
+3. Marvel at the astronomical clock of Clusone

 This is a real hidden gem indeed!
 Although not right on the coast but on the mountains, the small medieval village of Clusone is worth the effort.
 Why?
 Because, in the middle of the village, there is an amazing astronomical clock from the middle ages.